Javascript is not enabled.

 A recent study showed that static isometric exercises like wall sits, also known as wall squats, and planks are the best exercises for lowering blood pressure.
 These exercises engage muscles without movement and involve holding your body in one position until your muscles tire.

-If this type of exercise is too strenuous due to arthritis or other pain issues, even just six minutes of lower-intensity physical activity can significantly lower blood pressure, Egan said.
+If this type of exercise is too strenuous because of arthritis or other pain issues, even just six minutes of lower-intensity physical activity can significantly lower blood pressure, Egan says.

 6. Breathing exercises to reduce stress and lower blood pressure

-Deep breathing exercises can help to lower stress and make changes in our physiology that reduce blood pressure.
-Experts say that by learning to control our own breath we can harness a natural remedy to improve hypertension.
+Deep breathing exercises can help lower stress and alter our physiology, reducing blood pressure.
+Experts say that by learning to control our own breath, we can harness a natural remedy to improve hypertension.
 However, not all breathing exercises are right for everyone.
 It’s important to find the best breathing technique for you.

 Use AARP’s visual guide to learn how to perform top breathing techniques to lower blood pressure.

-Other natural blood pressure remedies, from increasing your daily steps to taking up tai chi, stretching routines and mindfulness, are also helpful stress and blood pressure reducers.
-Learn more about controlling blood pressure with natural remedies
+Other natural blood pressure remedies, from increasing your daily steps to taking up tai chi, stretching routines and mindfulness, are also helpful in reducing stress and blood pressure.
+Learn more about controlling blood pressure with natural remedies.

 7. Try tart cherry juice for high blood pressure